-For information about how to register a resource with dependency on an HAStoragePlus resource, see "Enabling Highly Available Local File Systems" in Oracle Solaris Cluster 4.3 Data Services Planning and Administration Guide.
+For information about how to register a resource with dependency on an HAStoragePlus resource, see "Enabling Highly Available Local File Systems" in Planning and Administering Data Services for Oracle Solaris Cluster 4.4.

 See Figure 2, "HA for WebLogic Server File System Failover Configuration," on page 24 for an illustration of this configuration.